 Jewish Federation of Greater Philadelphia are committed to creating a bright future for the Jewish People everywhere.
 We take care of vulnerable people who need help, engage informed and compassionate communities in repairing the world, and energize Jewish life and learning.

 The Mitzvah Food Program was piloted in 1996 to alleviate hunger and malnutrition among at-risk families in the Greater Philadelphia region.
-Our five pantries distribute nutritious food to all who are in need, regardless of race, income, gender, age or religion.
+Our four pantries distribute nutritious food to all who are in need, regardless of race, income, gender, age or religion.

-It doesnt take a big commitment to make a big impact.
+It doesn’t take a big commitment to make a big impact.
 The people we serve enjoy meeting with and talking to our volunteers.
 Any help you can provide would be a great service to individuals and families in need.

 For more volunteer opportunities, please visit our website.